katiarp/Amazon_Vine_Analysis/README.md

 ![Image_name](Resources/customers_df.png)
 ![Image_name](Resources/vine_df.png)

 I used the following code to load all the DataFrames into the AWS RDS instance and their corresponding tables in PgAdmin.
-After the DataFrames were successfully exported into the AWS RDS instance, I was able to perform the Vine Analysis.
+After the DataFrames were successfully exported into the AWS RDS instance, I perfomed the Vine Analysis.

 ![Image_name](Resources/PostgreSQL_AWS_RDS.png)